CedricLittman/Love_Maths/README.md

-As the project is composed of a single HTML page with no artwork semantic tags have not been used very extensively.
+Semantic HTML was used although the simplicity of the page limited its use.
+For example there is no navbar, no links, no images, no header and no footer.
+Semantic HTML was used as appropriate, however, and the code should be easier to read as a result.
 There is a head section with the boilerplate HTML and other information such as title, tags for SEO indexing and getting viewport information and links to the Bootstrap and the site's own CSS.

 The body tags contain all the HTML.
-There general pattern of the code is that there are five similar copies, each representing one of the circles.
+The general pattern of the code is that there are five similar copies, each representing one of the circles.
 Each of the circles is contained between a pair of div tags.
 Each circle consists of two components.
 The first is the coloured circle and the second is the set of buttons enabling the player to enter their guesses.
 Each of these parts is, itself, in a separate div section and there are several divs and spans inside each unit to allow the Bootstrap classes to be used and for other reasons.
 Variable names are descriptive and are declared in camelCase.